austinmielke/handiworks/README.md

-# handiworks
+# Handiworks Ltd.

-This is a commission project for a friend showcasing her work pertaining to knitting.
+This is a site built for Judy Ellis to showcase her knitting designs and to market her commission knitting work.
+The live site can be found [here](https://handiworksltd.com/about).